-What we should learn from the Self-Sustainable Villages of Nagaland
+What we can learn from the Self-Sustainable Villages of Nagaland

-Amidst the anxiety surrounding Covid-19 pandemic, Indian government declared a 21-day complete lockdown.
-The panic stricken Urban India rushed on hoarding essentials, eatables, ready-to-eats and everything that was available last minute.
-The other concern in every household were the absence of domestic helps.
+Amidst the anxiety surrounding Covid-19 pandemic, the Indian government declared a 21-day complete lockdown.
+Panic-stricken Urban India rushed on hoarding essentials, eatables, ready-to-eats and everything that was available last minute.
+The other concern in every household was the absence of domestic help.

-While I am managing the never ending chores of cooking, cleaning, laundry, etc my thoughts drift to the little Naga hamlets I had visited in the December of 2019.
+While I am managing the never-ending chores of cooking, cleaning, laundry, etc my thoughts drift to the little Naga hamlets I had visited in December of 2019.

 Not far away from Kohima, are two perfectly setup village hamlets of the Eastern Himalayas.
-Just 20 kilometers from Kohima is Khonoma, that sprang to famed as the 'First Green Village of Asia' in 2005.
-The other village that intrigued my interest was the self-sufficient way of living in Dzuleke which is around 40 kilometers from Kohima and just 7 kilometers ahead of Khonoma.
+Just 20 kilometres from Kohima is Khonoma, that sprang to famed as the 'First Green Village of Asia' in 2005.
+The other village that intrigued my interest was the self-sufficient way of living in Dzuleke which is around 40 kilometres from Kohima and just 7 kilometres ahead of Khonoma.
 Both these villages are a population of the majority Angami tribe of Nagaland.
-Over years, the Naga villages have adapted to a lifestyle which is not deprived of the modern amenities while still embracing their ancestry of the Head Hunter Clan.
+Over the years, the Naga villages have adapted to a lifestyle which is not deprived of the modern amenities while still embracing their ancestry of the Head Hunter Clan.

-Khonoma and Dzulekie are a perfect example of how a place could adapt modern living while preserving their age old traditions and applying the wisdom of the village seniors to lead a sustainable life.
+Khonoma and Dzulekie are a perfect example of how a place could adapt to modern living while preserving their age-old traditions and applying the wisdom of the village seniors to lead a sustainable life.

 The Angamis have thus got the secret recipe to leading a life of self sustainability.